 Anfield is home to one of the greatest club teams in English Soccer and European History.
 Built in 1884 and with a current capacity of 55,000, this stadium has seen some very memorable moments and successes which can be seen on their famed Champions wall.

-A stadium which is renowned for instilling fear into the opposition particularly when its passionate and vocal fans sing spine tingling renditions of its anthem, “You’ll Never Walk Alone”.
+This famous soccer stadium which is renowned for instilling fear into the opposition particularly when its passionate and vocal fans sing spine tingling renditions of its anthem, “You’ll Never Walk Alone”.
 Anfield stadium will always remain one of the most Iconic stadiums in the annals of Soccer history.

 ‘Camp Nou’, Barcelona, Spain